twilson63/datafi-dynamic-atomic-nfts/README.md

   }
 ```

-> NOTE: to mint nft to mainnet you will need a wallet with AR
+> NOTE: to mint nft on mainnet you will need a JSON wallet with AR

 copy wallet.json with AR to the warp folder.